MiriamPapp/photo-forum/docs_technical/content_storage.md

 change the application or to create a new one which doesn't guarantee any security at all.

-That's why the S3 bucket will be set to "append only".
+That's why the S3 bucket will be set to "append only" or "WORM" (write once, read multiple times).
 This way users only need the right to create new objects on the S3 bucket (and read rights of course).

 People can create posts and comments.
-Changes and deletions require special handling.
+Changes and deletions require special handling through deletion and update objects.

 Over time the S3 bucket my be filled by update and delete objects.
 The owner of the forum gets a maintenance program which consolidates